Pure non-Markovian evolutions: Quasi-eternal non-Markovianity

 We briefly introduce a qubit model to show the existence of evolutions with $\TL <\tau^\Lambda<t^\Lambda=\infty $ and $\TL =\tau^\Lambda=t^\Lambda$.
-The dynamics in question are called quasi-eternal non-Markovian \cite{DDSlong}, which generalize the well-known qubit eternal non-Markovian model \cite{eternal0,eternal,eternal1}.
-First, we define Pauli evolutions as those having dynamical maps with the following form
+The example dynamics are taken from the family of quasi-eternal non-Markovian evolutions~\cite{DDSlong}, which generalize the well-known qubit eternal non-Markovian model~\cite{eternal0,eternal,eternal1}.
+First, we define Pauli evolutions as those having dynamical maps with the following form:

 where $\sigma_{x,y,z}$ are the Pauli operators, $\sigma_0=\mathbbm{1}$, and $p_0(t)=1-p_x(t)-p_y(t)-p_z(t)$.
 The Pauli map is CPTP if and only if $p_{0,x,y,z}(t)\geq 0$.
 The easiest way to appreciate the non-Markovian features of Pauli evolutions is given by studying the corresponding master equation, namely the first-order differential equation defining the evolution of the corresponding system density matrix: